Paid Holiday Time Off

 Skeleton crew compensation

 If you're part of an on-site skeleton crew, you'll be granted compensatory time in addition to the holiday.
-In this situation, worked time is recorded on your time sheet in addition to the holiday time.
+In this situation, worked time is recorded on your Time Entry Calendar in addition to the holiday time.

 If you're working as a skeleton crew off-site, you won't receive compensatory time.